anders94/disruptor/README.md

     node disruptor peer 127.0.0.1:2222 127.0.0.1:11111

-The processes should find eachother.
-Start a few more and point each to one of the live nodes in the network and they should all find eachother.
+The processes should find each other.
+Start a few more and point each to one of the live nodes in the network and they should all find each other.

 To see what other nodes the first disruptor peer knows about, visit it with a web browser: